cyber-shah/academics-neu/Readme.md

    They are responsible to parse the commands and pass them into the MODEL operations in whatever format needed.
    > This follows the Single Responsibility Principle as each class is responsible for only one type of command.
 2. IO package - contains the two interfaces - ImageLoaderInterface and ImageSaverInterface.
-   * The ImageLoaderInterface is then implemented by PPMImageLoader class which is responsible for loading the image from a PPM file.
+   * The ImageLoaderInterface is then implemented by PPMImageLoader class which is responsible for loading the customImage from a PPM file.
-   * The ImageSaverInterface is then implemented by PPMImageSaver class which is responsible for saving the image to a PPM file.
+   * The ImageSaverInterface is then implemented by PPMImageSaver class which is responsible for saving the customImage to a PPM file.
    > This follows the open closed principle as the controller is open for extension but closed for modification.
-   > Which means that whenever we would need to add more image formats we can simply add more classes which implement the ImageLoaderInterface and ImageSaverInterface
+   > Which means that whenever we would need to add more customImage formats we can simply add more classes which implement the ImageLoaderInterface and ImageSaverInterface
    > and the existing code would not need to be modified.
 3. CommandManager package - this is responsible for managing the supported commands and their corresponding operations.
    * It contains the CommandManager class which is responsible for registering the commands and their corresponding operations.